bphillips201/ashleephillips.com/src/pages/case-study--constant-contact/cc-deprecation.md

 ### Challenge

-Migrate existing customers using Constant Contact's integration—and onboard new customers—onto MINDBODY’s similar email campaign feature
+Migrate existing customers using Constant Contact's integration—and onboard new customers—onto MINDBODY’s similar email campaign feature.

 ### Solution

-Inform customers in phases that Constant Contact’s integration is being removed with an email, modal, and alert banners
+Inform customers in phases that Constant Contact’s integration is being removed with an email, modal, and alert banners.

 ### How I helped